gymrek-lab/gymreklab.github.io/doc/WDL.rst

 Cromwell will dump its outputs to :code:`cromwell-executions/<workflow_name>/<workflow_run_id>/call-<task_alias>/execution` That folder can also be used to inspect the stdout and stderr of that task for debugging.
+Worfklow run ids are unhelpful randomly generated strings.
+To figure out which belongs to your most recent run, you can look at the logs on the terminal for that run, or use :code:`ls -t` to sort them by recency, e.g. :code:`cd cromwell-executions/<workflow_name> | ls -t | head -1`.
 To check a task's inputs, looks at :code:`cromwell-executions/<workflow_name>/<workflow_run_id>/call-<task_alias>/inputs/<arbitrary_number>/<input_file>`
-(if you use subworkflows in your WDL then there will be further nesting).
+If you use subworkflows in your WDL then those workflows will be represented by nested folders between the base workflow and the end task leaf.
+If your task has multiple inputs, then you'll have to look at all the input folders with arbitrary numbers to determine which is the input you're looking for.
-If you move task outputs from those folders they will no longer be available for call caching (see below).
+If you move task outputs from those folders they will no longer be available for call caching (see below), so don't do that.
 I would instead hard link or copy them if you want the output in a more memorable location.

 Cromwell's outputs will keep growing as you keep running it if you don't delete them.
 And due to randomized workflow run IDs it'll be very hard to track which workflows have results important to caching and which errored out or are no longer needed.